Access Details:

 Contracting works:

 Occasionally certain contracting works are required to be carried out in the Gardens, ranging from regular grass cutting, leaf gathering and similar maintenance works and/or planned alterations, through to more major matters such as the removal of dead trees and/or the pruning of tree limbs deemed to be required by our Tree Consultants.
 When major works are due to be undertaken, the DGUC will display signs on gates and other strategic positions, forewarning anyone using the Gardens (and pedestrians/vehicle owners on the perimeter) of the pending works to ensure that Health & Safety issues are observed.
-We ask you all to take care, especially with dogs restrained on the lead, while such activities are undertaken.
+We ask you to take care, with dogs restrained, while such activities are undertaken.

 Events: